uob-coms30040/uob-coms30040.github.io/welcome.md

 You should expect to spend around *6-7 hours per week* working on this unit.

   * __Lectures (2 hr).__ There are two in-person lectures per week, given on campus:
-      - Monday at 10am in Queens 1.68
+      - Tuesday at noon in Queens 1.18
-      - Thursday at noon in Queens 1.69
+      - Wednesday at noon in Ada Lovelace SM2
-    Each lecture corresponds to one chapter in the lecture notes (see the following).
+    Each lecture corresponds to one chapter in the lecture notes (see above).

   * __Reading (0-1 hr).__ You will probably find that you need to revisit the material from the lectures in conjunction with doing the problem sheets.
 There is a complete set of [lecture notes](assets/notes.pdf){: target="_blank" } that covers everything to need to know on this unit.

   * __Problem Sheets (2-3 hr).__ You will only learn by completing the problem sheets.
 There is one sheet released each week.
 You should aim to spend *at least two hours* working on each problem sheet each week, in your own time.
 You will need to consult the course [lecture notes](assets/notes.pdf){: target="_blank" } whilst attempting the problems.
 You should complete the Week n problem sheet and submit it no later than the end of the (following) Tuesday of Week (n+1).
-Submission method to be determined.

       Please submit your work by email with subject "[TLC] Week N", where N is the number of the week containing the deadline (usually this will be the current week).
 So, the first sheet should be submitted with subject "[TLC] Week 2".
 To see who you should submit it to, consult your timetable:

+      - If you are in Group 1, please email (a scan/photo/image/pdf) to Jess Foster (jess.foster).
-      - If you are in Group 1, please email (a scan/photo/image) to Sam Frohlich (sf16540).
+      - If you are in Group 2, please email (a scan/photo/image/pdf) to Sam Frohlich (samantha.frohlich).
-      - If you are in Group 2, please email (a scan/photo/image) to Eddie Jones (ej16147).
+      - If you are in Group 3, please email (a scan/photo/image/pdf) to Charlie Walpole (op18921).

       *Attempting the problem sheets each week is the single most important thing to do in this unit.
-One can certainly excel without watching a single lecture, but not doing the problems will lead to certain disaster.*
+One can certainly excel without attending a single lecture, but not doing the problems will lead to certain disaster.*

-  * __Problem Class (1 hr).__ You should attend a problem class each week to discuss the answers to the problems of the previous week.
-In Week 1 there you will not have completed a problem sheet yet, but you should still attend the class because we will use the time to teach the last part of our crash course on proof.
+  * __Problem Class (1 hr).__ You should attend a problem class each week to discuss the answers to the problems of the previous week and look ahead to problems of the next week.
+Although timetabled, there will be no class in Week 1, since you have not yet completed a problem sheet.
-     - Friday 3pm in either Ada Lovelace SM3/SM4
+     - Friday 10am in Ada Lovelace SM3/SM4/PC6

-  * __Office Hours (0-1 hr).__ Steven will be running office hours at a convenient time.
+  * __Office Hours (0-1 hr).__ Steven will be running office hours every Tuesday from 2pm-4pm.